 You likely spend more time on your bed than any other piece of furniture––as do dust mites.
 If your allergies or other uncomfortable symptoms act up after a night’s sleep, you’ll want to focus on checking for any dirty bed sheets.

 Indoor air pollution can cause allergy and asthma problems or worsen the problem you might already have.
 If you feel lousy at home but better everywhere else, the problem could be in the air.

 If you notice your symptoms worsening overnight, your sheets may be the problem.
 The next time you wash your bedding, pay attention to whether or not your symptoms get better, worse, or stay the same.
 If your symptoms get worse right after cleaning your sheets, consider using non-allergenic laundry detergent or allow them to dry thoroughly in a heated dryer.

-What To Do If Your Bedding Is Dirty
+What To Do With Dirty Sheets

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.

 Let's Get It Fixed!

 HomeX virtual experts will assess your issue (for free!) and can resolve simple problems.